 - Eat salty chips or a lot of salt.
 It makes you fingers bigger.

 - Eat a bunch of apples.
-They make you lose a lot of water weight, making fingers smaller.
+They make you lose water weight, making fingers smaller.

-- Do strenuous work with your hands.
+- Do strenuous or even repetitive work with your hands.
 It makes your fingers bigger.

 Five Reasons Why You Still Might Get a Wrong Size

 - Your fingers go up and down in size during the day and during the month